-Join Patrick W. Crawford for an in-depth discussion in this video ✓Solution: Create a panel layout, part of Python Scripting for Blender.
+Join Patrick W. Crawford for an in-depth discussion in this video ✓Solution: Create a panel layout, part of Blender: Python Scripting.

 (echo effect)…- [Instructor] Now let's dive into how we can create…the panel described.…Make sure that we start Blender with a console,…so if we have any errors we can see them immediately.…Next, I'm gonna open up the challenge file.…With the file and user interface up,…let's first run the initial script.…On doing so we should see that under the T panel…of the 3D view under the Tools tab we have…the Multi-Column Panel Challenge loaded…with one operator existing.…